andesbe/DagenAtIfi/README.md

 :set autoread

 in vim for the leaderboard txt file.
 This is to ensure that it updates when the startup.py script pushes changes.

+Alternatively, you could run the scripting_print.py file in a terminal.